cdrummey216/whoami/README.md

 **Always True**
 * the equation for the Golden Ratio is analogous to the equation for the constant of proportionality in that **ϕ = a/b** and **k = y/x**
-* //Golden ratio as a formula, 1.618 is the ideal value for fc, c = 1 -  ϕ. equation will give other values when a, b not in proportion/true (see END) //TODO 'ideal value' is ϕ (1.618), understood as the product of the equation a+b/a
+* //Golden ratio as a formula, 1.618 is the ideal result for fc, c = 1 -  ϕ (when ϕ is used as an equation). equation will give other values when a, b not in proportion/true (see END) //TODO 'ideal value' is ϕ (1.618), understood as the product of the equation a+b/a or a/b
-* When at the Golden Ratio, ϕ = a+b/a AND **ϕ = a/b.**
+* When at the Golden Ratio, ϕ = a+b/a AND **ϕ = a/b.** //see property #1 of golden ratio
-* So values of a, b from the Golden Ratio equation can be substituted for the values of y, x in the equation for the constant of proportionality
+* So values of a, b from the Golden Ratio equation can be substituted for the values of y, x in the equation for the constant of proportionality //arithmetic
 * y = kx //equation for constant of proportionality
 * k = y/x //any proportional relationship
-* END iteration gives a value for a/b = 1 (y/x = 1)
+* END iteration gives a value for a/b = 1 (I am not alive/I am not alive = 1, also y/x = 1)
-* Death and end of identity is inevitable, always true for anyone
+* due to the fact that death and/or end of identity is inevitable, the value 'I am not alive' *will* be true for anyone at some point in their life because an end is inevitable.
-* k = truth = constant of proportionality
+* the proportion of 'I am not alive'/'I am not alive' is 1 and always true for both a, b. as a ratio of two directly proportional variable answers, the value of 1 *when taken as the result of the golden ratio equation in the END iteration* represents a universal and always true value.
+* 1 = truth, or the proportion of two universal, directly proportional, and true variable answers

 I will end.